hiddenNarrator1/Wanderlust/Base Classes/Priest.md

 **Mana**: 8 + RES
 **Attribute Bonuses**: +1 RES, +1 PER
 **Skill Bonuses**:  Religion 1, Cast Magic 2, Talk 1, Divine 2
+**Saving Throws**: Add 1 every other level to Physical and Mental saves.

 ### Abilities
 **(Level 1, 3, 5) Miracles**: Your chosen patron gifts you with miracles.
 All cost 2 Mana to use, and passives hold onto Mana until they are dispelled and a day has passed.